samuelelandi/cryptolandi/README.md

 - AES-256 make use of GCM chaining method, a TAG of 16 bytes is generated and used to verify the consistency of the decryption by this signature (HMAC).

 ## How to build
-This utility works on Linux and it has been tested on Debian 10 and Raspberry OS. install the required libraries and compilers:
+This utility works on Linux and it has been tested on Debian 10 and Raspberry OS.
+Install the required libraries and compilers:
 ```bash
 ./setup.sh
 ```